California’s Anti-SLAPP History

 Like 28 other US states, California has enacted an anti-SLAPP statute in its Code of Civil Procedure.
 The statute states that “[a] cause of action against a person arising from any act of that person in furtherance of the person’s right of petition or free speech under the United States Constitution or the California Constitution in connection with a public issue shall be subject to a special motion to strike, unless the court determines that the plaintiff has established that there is a probability that the plaintiff will prevail on the claim.”
 Cal.
 Code Civ.
 Proc. § 425.16.

 The California Legislature enacted the anti-SLAPP statute in 1992 in response to “a disturbing increase in lawsuits brought primarily to chill the valid exercise of the constitutional rights of freedom of speech and petition for the redress of grievances.
 The Legislature finds and declares that it is in the public interest to encourage continued participation in matters of public significance, and that this participation should not be chilled through abuse of the judicial process.”
 Cal.
 Code Civ.
 Proc. § 425.16.
-With the guidance of a dedicated anti-SLAPP attorney, California’s anti-SLAPP statute allows many citizens to exercise their right to free speech without being chilled by individuals or entities that disagree with them.
+California’s anti-SLAPP statute allows many citizens to exercise their right to free speech without being chilled by individuals or entities that disagree with them.

 Lack of Guidance for “Mixed” Claim Situations